Yas Mall: Design and attractions

 Yas Mall is laid out in a series of streets, avenues, boulevards and squares, with a focus on light and space.
 Its interior features a naturally-lit central gathering space, with sculptures by the South African artist Marco Cianfanelli and fibre art by the Dutch artist Peter Gentenaar.
 The mall includes a Town Centre, located at the centre of the complex connecting four of its five main corridors or avenues.
 It is characterized by an indoor courtyard surrounded by trees, restaurants and shops, and a shallow pool.
 The mall's four parking areas have capacity for approximately 10,000 vehicles.

 There is a wide range of international and regional retail brands, as well as leisure and entertainment options.
-Some of the mall's stores include Tryano, Debenhams, Ferrari World Abu Dhabi connected to the mall, and House of Fraser.
+Some of the mall's stores include Tryano, Debenhams, West Elm, Ferrari World Abu Dhabi connected to the mall, and House of Fraser.

 The mall contains outdoor and indoor restaurants and cafés that serve international cuisines and desserts.
 These include Ladurée, Texas De Brazil, Carluccio's, Tim Hortons, Starbucks, The Cheesecake Factory and Le Pain Quotidien.
 In addition, the food court comprises a further 24 outlets, and Cascade Dining offers al-fresco dining at 18 world-class restaurants, including Buca Di Beppo, Yu Shan Fang, Chilis, Black Tap Craft Burgers & Shakes, and Café Bateel.